Best things to do in Nicaragua

 Traditional crafts such as clog making and wool spinning, displays of old farming machinery, traditional song and dance, are all showcased in order to raise awareness of a way of mountain life (which is at risk of disappearing).

 There are so many gastronomic delights to choose from!
-My favourites include the local sheep’s cheese, the cured ham (jambon de pays) that’s produced from the native Pyrenean Noir de Bigorre black pigs, and the handmade craft chocolates which are created by a local master chocolate maker in the area.
+My favorites include the local sheep’s cheese, the cured ham (jambon de pays) that’s produced from the native Pyrenean Noir de Bigorre black pigs, and the handmade craft chocolates which are created by a local master chocolate maker in the area.

 I’ve actually got a loyalty card with our local sheep farm/cheese producer which shows just how much cheese I go through!